 Orientation and Pre-Arrival Resources for New International Students

-The dates for the REQUIRED Fall 2017 orientation are Thursday, August 17 & Friday, August 18, 2017. **Please note that Friday, August 18 is OPTIONAL for new international graduate students who have academic department commitments and training.
+The dates for the REQUIRED Spring 2018 orientation are Thursday, January 4th and Friday, January 5th. **Please note that Friday, January 5th is OPTIONAL for new international graduate students who have academic department commitments and training.
 If graduate students do not have academic department commitments, we expect attendance at Friday morning's planned events.

 What happens at new international student orientation?
 Why am I required to attend?